 In order to obtain a letter of support, you must meet with a mental health professional who will ask you questions about your journey, identity, and life.
 This is called an assessment session.

 As a doctoral level provider, with a PhD in Clinical Psychology, I am empowered to write letters for all procedures.
 I reserve space in my weekly schedule to conduct assessments, and typically am able to complete assessments in a single, hour long session, with a letter produced 1-2 weeks later.
+Please be aware while I am happy to write for multiple procedures, this typically will require additional meeting time in order to ensure I can produce a robust letter that adequately speaks to the different factors relevant to each procedure (particular facets of dysphoria, alternatives already tried, understanding of surgical risks, and plan for recovery).